convertigo/convertigo-helm/stable/convertigo/README.md

 And configure
 ```
-baserow.persitentVolume.storageClass: gp3
+baserow.persistentVolume.storageClass: gp3
-couchdb.persitentVolume.storageClass: gp3
+couchdb.persistentVolume.storageClass: gp3
-timescaledb.persitentVolume.storageClass: gp3
+timescaledb.persistentVolume.storageClass: gp3
 ```
 in values.yaml

 ## Using Multiple replicas of Convertigo on EKS

 Convertigo can be scaled up using multiple replicas.
 To do this they will have to share the same workspace.
-This can be achived using an ReadManyWriteMany EFS storage class.
-You will need to define an **ef-sc** storage class this way
+This can be achieved using an ReadManyWriteMany EFS storage class.
+You will need to define an **efs-sc** storage class this way

 ```
 apiVersion: storage.k8s.io/v1